Billy Childish: Poetry

 Childish is a confessional poet and has published over 40 collections of his work.
 In 1979, Childish was a founder member of The Medway Poets, a poetry performance group, who read at the Kent Literature Festival and the 1981 international Cambridge Poetry Festival.
 There were, however, personality clashes in the group, particularly between Childish and Charles Thomson, who said: "There was friction between us, especially when he started heckling my poetry reading and I threatened to ban him from a forthcoming TV documentary."

 However, a Television South documentary on the group in 1982 brought them to a wider regional audience, though Childish's poetry was "deemed unbroadcastable".

-According to Childish: "Me & Charles were at war from 1979 until 1999.
+According to Childish: "Me & Charles [sic] were at war from 1979 until 1999.
 He even threatened having bouncers on the doors of Medway Poets' readings to keep me out".
 Childish has twice won commendations in the National Poetry Prize.

-Hangman Books

-In 1981–82 Childish formed Hangman Books, publishing poetry and some fiction.
-(Associated projects are Hangman Films and Hangman Records.)

-Hangman Books has published poetry books and pamphlets by Childish, Tracey Emin, Bill Lewis, Vic Templer, Joe Corkwell, Sexton Ming, Philip Absolon, Chris Broderick, Mark Lowe, Neil Sparks, Louis-Ferdinand Celine, Dan Melchior, Dan Belton, Alfie Howard, Simon Robson, Steve Prince, Joe Machine, Wolf Howard and Amanda Collier, among others.
-Between 1982 and 1987 the daily running of the press was carried out by Traci Emin (later Tracey Emin).
-From 1988 to 1999 it was managed by Kyra De Coninck (one of Thee Headcoatees band).
-Since 2000 Julie Hamper, Childish's wife, has been overseeing it.
-From 1986 Hangman Records, also run by Childish, released more than 50 LP records, including spoken word, experimental works and punk rock.
-Many local Medway groups and artists had their first releases on Hangman.
-Hangman Books and Hangman Records are both independent, non-profit-making and do not receive outside funding.

 Tracey Emin

 During the 1980s, Childish was an influence on the artist Tracey Emin, whom he met in 1982, after his expulsion from the painting department at Saint Martin's School of Art.
 Emin was a fashion student at Medway College of Design.
 Emin and Childish were a couple until 1987, Emin selling his poetry books for his small press Hangman Books.
 In 1995 she was interviewed in the Minky Manky show catalogue by Carl Freedman, who asked her, "Which person do you think has had the greatest influence on your life?"
 She replied: